 Features: The free plan is great for providing simple, automatic grammar edits, and there is also tiered pricing for additional features.

 Scalability: Tiered pricing allows you to access more detailed features as needed, such as a style guide to shape your brand “voice” while writing.

 Accessibility: This option has a quick download and is an easy add-on to many of the online tools you use day-to-day, such as Google Chrome and other browsers.

 A grant search engine is a software program that helps people research information about grants online using keywords and phrases.
-This article by Instrumentl does a deep dive into the most popular choices for grant search engines, weighing the pros and cons of each.
+This article by Instrumentl does a deep dive into the most popular choices for grant databases, weighing the pros and cons of each.